tirkarp/covid19-resource-library/mobility/facebook/README.md

 ---

-## Disease Prevention Map
+## Disease Prevention Maps

-This data is divided into multiple categories:
+Disease Prevention Maps is a dataset designed to help organizations close gaps in understanding where people live, how people are moving, and the state of their cellular connectivity, in order to improve the effectiveness of health campaigns and epidemic response.

+This dataset is only crisis-specific and region-specific. e.g. it only provides information for the US Midwest, or the US Eastern time zone region for COVID-19 purposes starting and ending on specific dates (such as May 29 - June 23).
+How Facebook determines these categorization seems arbitrary to me at the moment, but it seems like individual researchers can request for a specific data on Slack.

+Within each region, a few maps are provided:
-- Movement maps (between tiles and administrative region)
+- Movement Map (between tiles and administrative region)
-- Population maps (tile level and admin region level)
+- Population Map (tile level and administrative region level)
-- Colocation map
+- Colocation Map

+In addition, there is an interactive map that you can launch on [GeoInsights Portal](https://www.facebook.com/geoinsights-portal) that shows the dataset in action.

+You can search for all available Disease Prevention Maps on the [GeoInsights Portal](https://www.facebook.com/geoinsights-portal).

 ### Movement Maps

 Movement Maps illustrate aggregate patterns of movement of Facebook users with location history turned on over a period of several hours.
 There are two map options for showing movement.
 The maps are prepared at two different levels of aggregation.
 The "movement between tiles" maps show patterns of movement between individual bing tiles.
 Meanwhile, the "movement between administrative regions" maps show patterns of movement between neighborhoods, cities, or districts.

-The following metrics are represented by the movement maps:
+The following [metrics](https://www.facebook.com/help/geoinsights/591245441383373/?helpref=hc_fnav&bc[0]=SPACO%20Help%20Center&bc[1]=Disease%20Prevention%20Maps) are represented by the movement maps:

-- Baseline: the average number of people who moved between these two locations before the maps were generated, typically from 7-40 days preceding the first day for which the maps were kicked off.
+- **Baseline**: the average number of people who moved between two locations before the maps were generated, typically from 7-40 days preceding the first day for which the maps were kicked off
-- Crisis: the number of people today that moved from that tile to another tile with location history turned on.
+- **Crisis**: the number of people on a given day that moved from that tile to another tile with location history turned on

 ### Population Maps
 Facebook Population Maps show the density of people using Facebook on their mobile phones with location history turned on.
 Tile level maps show the approximate number of people with location history enabled in a tile, whereas administrative maps show the approximate number of people with location history enabled in an administrative boundary.